 Northern Berkshire Healthcare is the parent company of North Adams Regional Hospital, the Visiting Nurse Association and Hospice of Northern Berkshire, Northern Berkshire Healthcare Physicians Group and REACH for Community Health.
 It has 575 employees and an annual payroll of more than $30 million.

-Dr. Arthur Turton, outgoing chairman of NBH Board of Trustees, said the board will now refocus its energy on formulating its strategic plans for the
+Dr. Arthur Turton, outgoing chairman of NBH Board of Trustees, said the board will now refocus its energy on formulating its strategic plans for the organization.

 "Over the next two months we'll be going through the process of developing that plan, which will be the vision for the next five years," he said.
 "We've already gone through the process of identifying Berkshire Health Systems as our principal partner and in the past year have already entered into agreements for physician services and services in other areas.
 We also encouraged their partnership with Williamstown Medical Associates.
-Part of our strategic planning process will be

 Turton said there are many advantages in affiliating with Berkshire Health Systems, the parent company of Berkshire Medical Center, especially in a time when new health care reform laws are coming online.